Networking Features

 • Introduced in PAN-OS 11.1.4.

-Without the ability to reuse the same IP address across multiple interfaces, it can be difficult to manage large environments where the firewall resources are shared or segmented.
-Beginning with PAN-OS 11.1.4, duplicate (overlapping) IP address support allows you to use the same IPv4 or IPv6 address on multiple firewall interfaces when the interfaces belong to different logical routers.
-The interfaces can belong to different security zones on a single virtual system, or belong to the same zone on different virtual systems, or belong to different zones and different virtual systems.
+Managing large, segmented network environments can be difficult when you can't reuse the same IP address across multiple firewall interfaces.
+Beginning with PAN-OS® release 11.1.4, duplicate (overlapping) IP address support allows you to use the same IPv4 or IPv6 address on multiple firewall interfaces when the interfaces belong to different logical routers.
+The interfaces can belong to different security zones on a single virtual system, or the same zone on different virtual systems, or different zones and different virtual systems.

 PA-1400 Series firewalls, VM-Series firewalls, and Panorama template stacks support overlapping addresses.